sarvesh-webdev/CSS-practice/README.md

 - `google-font-practice`/
   Learned how to add and use **Google Fonts** in CSS.
 Practiced importing fonts via `<link>` in HTML and applying them to text elements with different weights and styles.

+- `nested-layout-technique`/
+  Practicing the concept of **nested layouts** in CSS.
+  - Understanding how one layout can live inside another
+  - Using simple containers to structure sections

 ## 🛠️ What's Next
 As I continue learning, I’ll add more folders like:
 - `font-practice`/ – working with font families, alignment, and text decoration